 Visit the Tiwi Islands

 Often called the Islands of Smiles, the Tiwi Islands − Bathurst Island and Melville Island − lie about 80km north of Darwin.
 A visit here is one of the cultural highlights of the Top End.
 The Tiwis are well known for producing vibrant art and champion Aussie Rules football players.
 They specialise in crafting wooden sculptures, traditional painting and vibrant, modern handcrafted fabric designs.
 Artists are often around to have a chat and share the stories behind their creations.

-The Northern Territory represents the ‘real’ Outback and certainly a place to experience the real Australia.
+The Northern Territory represents the ‘real’ Australian Outback and is a place to experience the real Australia.
 Be sure to take home the ultimate Territory Experience!
 Is it on your bucket list yet?